jailkey/MoldJS/README.md

 );

 /*
-	Create an instances:
+	create instances:

 	var instanceOne = new Mold.Misc.MySeed();
 	var instanceTwo = new Mold.Misc.MySeed();

-	Now intanceOne and intanceTwo are the same;
+	now intanceOne and intanceTwo are the same;
 	if you set one of them you can get the value from the other:

 	instanceOne.set("some value");
 	instanceTwo.get() it returns "some value";
 */
 ```